callawaycloud/sfdx-git-packager/README.md

   -t, --targetref=targetref
       The git ref (branch or commit) which we are deploying into.
 Defaults to master

+  -w, --ignorewhitespace
+      Don't package changes that are whitespace only

   -f, --force
       Continue even if source is behind target